Habitat Loss

 To combat these threats and restore vital habitat for Chesapeake creatures, CBF works with farmers and communities to plant trees and build streamside buffers.
 Our extensive oyster restoration efforts are restoring and building oyster reefs throughout the Bay and its rivers.
 Our commitment to holding states and federal agencies accountable to the Chesapeake Clean Water Blueprint is helping reduce nitrogen, phosphorus, and sediment pollution.
 And our advocacy and litigation efforts fight for legislation and practices that restore and protect the Bay and, in turn, its critical habitat.

-How YOU Can Help Protect Habitat
+How You Can Help Protect Habitat

 The Bay Needs You